barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 ```

 Our goal is to make the compiler accept the code only if our two types
-`T` and `U` have the same size and emit an error message otgerwise.
+`T` and `U` have the same size and emit an error message otherwise.
 The compiler knows the size of a (sized) type at compiletime.
 That's why it
 should be simple enough to find a solution that enforces identical size at compile time,right?
 Right?